jlfunk/funk-et-al-2020-ecology/README.md

 ## Analyses and Figures for Funk et al. Ecology (2021)

-This repo contains the source code to reproduce the analyses and figures for the manuscript "Plant traits are differentially linked to performance in a semi-arid ecosystem", to be published in *Ecology* in 2021.
+This repo contains the data and source code to reproduce the analyses and figures for the manuscript "Plant traits are differentially linked to performance in a semi-arid ecosystem", to be published in *Ecology* in 2021.

 ### Dependencies